 There’s a reason some managers eye their employees like hawks.
 Stringent supervision—including regular performance checks and the immediate identification of errors—has been shown to reduce on-the-job drinking.
 Nurses, laboratory technicians, bank tellers, social workers, and other white collar workers are typically subject to such oversight.

 Some employees are more likely to be fired for alcohol-induced slip-ups, leading to a quicker diagnosis and efforts to seek treatment.
-Researchers believe that for this reason, current waiters and waitresses are 4.5 times more likely than average to be diagnosed with alcohol issues, whereas the same can’t be said for former waiters and waitresses (who likely called it quits instead of seeking help).
+Researchers believe that for this reason, current waiters and waitresses are 4.5 times more likely than average to be diagnosed with alcohol issues.
+The same can’t be said for former waiters and waitresses (who likely called it quits instead of seeking help).

 Kimberly Nielsen writes about health issues, and has written for various scientific newspapers and blogs.
 She is currently studying biology at the University of California, Berkeley, and plans to pursue a graduate degree in Public Health.